 Global review of good practices in the field of unarmed civilian protection

-Unarmed civilian protection (UCP) has gained recognition as a valuable method for protecting civilians and contributing to sustainable peace.
-As a relatively new practice, there is an urgent need to research and document the experiences of organizations on the ground in the last decades, in order to articulate proven, effective strategies methods.
-There are now more than 50 known groups who practice UCP.
-However, this does not account for the vast range of community-level UCP initiatives, of which there are countless examples
+Although communities have used Unarmed Civilian Protection (UCP) for generations, it has only relatively recently gained recognition as a valuable method for protecting civilians and contributing to sustainable peace.
+Now, there is an urgent need to research and document the experiences of organizations on the ground in the last decades, in order to articulate proven, effective strategies methods.
+There are now more than 70 known groups who practice UCP.
+However, this does not account for the vast range of community-level UCP initiatives, of which there are countless examples.

 Conducted case studies in four areas of the world where UCP is being practiced: South Sudan, Colombia, the Philippines (Mindanao) and Israel/Palestine.
 The researchers reviewed the work of more than twenty local and international organizations, and identified and described 77 UCP good practices.
 Their findings were published in the book "Wielding Nonviolence in the Midst of Violence", edited by Ellen Furnari, who also conducted two of the field studies herself.